balena-io/docs/pages/learn/accounts/enterprise-sso.md

 <!-- NOTE: we link to this FAQ in the dashboard -->
 #### How do I delete a SAML account?
 To delete a SAML account, you must use the `sdk`.
 This is only necessary if you are looking to [delete your Idp](#how-do-i-delete-an-identity-provider-in-balenacloud).
 Removing the user from your IdP will block their balenaCloud access.

+__Warning:__ Ensure that there is at least one non-SAML admin user in your organization before deleting all SAML users in the Identity Providers (IdPs).
+Failure to do so may result in being locked out of your organization.

 If you really want to delete your SAML users, execute the following command:
 ```JS
 await sdk.pine.delete({
     resource: 'saml_account',